maltesermailo/android_kernel_pantah/Documentation/power/runtime_pm.rst

 suspend routine).
 It may be necessary to resume the device and suspend it again in order to do so.
 The same is true if the driver uses different power levels or other settings for runtime suspend and system sleep.

+When a device enters idle at runtime, it may trigger the runtime PM up the hierarchy.
+Devices that have an predictable interrupt pattern, may help influence a better idle state determination of its parent.
+For example, a display device could get a VSYNC interrupt every 16ms.
+A PM domain containing the device, could also be entering and exiting idle due to runtime PM coordination.
+If the domain were also entering runtime idle, we would know when the domain would be waken up as a result of the display device waking up.
+Using the device's next_event, the PM domain governor can make a better choice of the idle state for the domain, knowing it would be be woken up by the device in the near future.
+This is specially useful when the device is sensitive to its PM domain's idle state enter and exit latencies.

 During system resume, the simplest approach is to bring all devices back to full power, even if they had been suspended before the system suspend began.
 There